bmolnar91/workbook/module_web_with_python.md

 #### What is DOM and how to manipulate it from Javascript?

-The **Document Object Model (DOM)** is a programming interface for HTML and XML documents.
-It represents the page so that programs can change the document structure, style, and content.
-The DOM represents the document as nodes and objects.
-That way, programming languages can connect to the page.
+The DOM is **an object-oriented representation of the web page**, which can be modified with a scripting language such as JavaScript.

 A Web page is a document.
 This document can be either displayed in the browser window or as the HTML source.
 But it is the same document in both cases.
-The Document Object Model (DOM) represents that same document so it can be manipulated.
+The **Document Object Model (DOM)** -- a programming interface for HTML and XML documents -- represents that same document so it can be manipulated (structure, style, content).
+The DOM **represents the document as nodes and objects**.
+That way, programming languages can connect to the page.
-The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

 The **DOM** is the way Javascript sees its containing pages' data.
 It is an object that includes how the HTML/XHTML/XML is formatted, as well as the browser state.